entmike/hana-dpagent/README.md

 ## Running Example in Docker Compose with Oracle DB

 This next example illustrates a similar Docker Compose stack with the addition of an Oracle 12 Database that can be used by the DP Agent and HANA Express Containers for an end-to-end sandbox to play with Data Provisioning Agent and SDA.
-After all, this example Docker Compose stack is not a complete self-contained working example if it did not contain an example Data Source, right?
+(After all, this example Docker Compose stack is not a complete self-contained working example if it did not contain an example Data Source, right?)

 **Note:** This example assumes:

   1. You built your Docker Image called `dpagent-image`
-  2. You are running an existing HANA Express (2.0 SP3 in this case) with a hostname of `hxe` and a pre-existing docker volume named `hana-express`.
+  2. You are running an existing HANA Express (2.0 SP4 in this case) with a hostname of `hxe` and a pre-existing docker volume named `hana-db`.

-     *(Simply run `docker volume create hana-express` if you have not)*
+     *(Simply run `docker volume create hana-db` if you have not)*

   3. You have a pre-existing docker volume named `oracle-db`.